ReflectsLight/quran-json/README.md

 sqlite> .exit
 ```

-From now on, sqlite3 can be started with the path to the database
+SQLite3 can now be started with the path to the database saved to disk:
-saved to disk instead loading into memory each time:

 ```
 $ sqlite3 src/sql/quran.db